boboldehampsink/pushnotifications/README.md

 Changelog
 =================
+###0.2.1###
+- Use scheduled date in element index
+- Fixed schedule date not showing/saving
+- Added schedule as criteria attribute

 ###0.2.0###
 - If you install the [Cronjob Manager Plugin](http://github.com/boboldehampsink/cronjob) you can now schedule notifications in the future
 - Fixed a bug where deleting a notification was broken